kderme/gsoc/blog/rqlite.md

 It's interesting to see what are all the possible errors:
 - We tried to reach a host, which didn't exist.
 In this case the `network` package throws a `IOException`, which is reified as a `NodeUnreachable ..`.
-- The tcp connection was succesfully created, but an error discupted the stream of data between the hosts (for example the connection was forcibly closed by the remote host).
+- The tcp connection was successfully created, but an error disrupted the stream of data between the hosts (for example the connection was forcibly closed by the remote host).
 The `network` package throws `IOException` in this case, but the `HTTP` package reifies them to `ConnError`, which is wrapped in `StreamError`.
 - An internal error happened to the server, at the http protocol layer and the http response was not `OK`.
 - We requested from a node which is not the leader of the cluster, for something that only the leader can reply.
 In this case the nodes redirect us to the leader.
-This is technicaly just another case of an http error (with error code 3xx), but since this is a distributed db, we decided that this error deserves its own constructor `HttpRedirect`.
+This is technically just another case of an http error (with error code 3xx), but since this is a distributed db, we decided that this error deserves its own constructor `HttpRedirect`.
 Our client gives the option to make the redirection itself, so, in this case, this error should not appear to the user.
 - By the time we query the leader, he may no longer be the reigning leader, so he will redirect us.
 We set a maximum